AIC, BIC, Bayesian evidence against the interacting dark energy model: Introduction

+In all interacting models the specific ansatz for a model of interaction is postulated.
+There are infinite of such models with a different form of interaction and this is some kind of a theoretical bias or degeneracy, coming from the choice of a potential form in a scalar field cosmology.
+Szydlowski proposed the idea of estimation of an interaction parameter without any ansatz for the model of interaction \cite{Szydlowski:2005ph}.

 These theoretical models are consistent with the observations, they are able to explain the phenomenon of the accelerated expansion of the Universe.
 But should we really prefer such models over the $\Lambda$CDM one?
+All observational constraints show that the $\Lambda$CDM model still shows a good fit to the observational data.
+But from these constraints the small value of interaction is still admissible.
 To answer this question we should use some model comparison methods to confront existing cosmological models having observations at hand.
+We choose the information and Bayesian criteria of model selection which are based on Occam's razor (principle), the well-known and effective instrument in science to obtain a definite answer whether the interacting $\Lambda$CDM model can be rejected.

-Let us assume that we have $N$ pairs of measurements $(y_i,x_i)$ and that we want to find the relation between the $y$ and $x$ quantities.
+Let us assume that we have $N$ pairs of measurements $(y_i,x_i)$ and that we want to find the relation between the $y$ and $x$ variables.
 Suppose that we can postulate $k$ possible relations $y\equiv f_i(x,\bar{\theta})$, where $\bar{\theta}$ is the vector of unknown model parameters and $i=1,\dots,k$.
-With the assumption that our observations come with uncorrelated gaussian errors with mean $\mu_i=0$ and standard deviation $\sigma_i$ the goodness of fit for the theoretical model is measured by the $\chi^2$ quantity given by
+With the assumption that our observations come with uncorrelated Gaussian errors with a mean $\mu_i=0$ and a standard deviation $\sigma_i$ the goodness of fit for the theoretical model is measured by the $\chi^2$ quantity given by

 where $L$ is the likelihood function.
 For the particular family of models $f_l$ the best one minimize the $\chi^2$ quantity, which we denote $f_l(x,\hat{\bar{\theta}})$.
 The best model from our set of $k$ models ${f_1(x,\hat{\bar{\theta}}),\dots,f_k(x,\hat{\bar{\theta}})}$ could be the one with the smallest value of $\chi^2$ quantity.
 But this method could give us misleading results.
 Generally speaking for more complex model the value of $\chi^2$ is smaller, thus the most complex one will be choose as the best from our set under consideration.